 (3) Lean Into Others

 On one of our first dates, my husband (then boyfriend) and I went to an Italian restaurant with good reviews on a celiac-friendly website.
-I talked to the waiter, and he assured me the food was gluten free.
+I talked to the waiter, who assured me the food was gluten-free.
 However, there was a clear indication that the meal had been prepared with a gluten-containing ingredient, so I could not eat it.

 My boyfriend looked down at his plate, visibly upset.
 He ate his meal and avoided eye contact to hide his disappointment.